yannickdengler/Scattering_of_dark_pions_in_Sp4_gauge_theory_2405.06506/README.md

 ## Warning

 The code in this repository has only been tested on the specific dataset provided here.
 It is not intended to be easily generalizable to arbitrary datasets.
 The analysis parameters are hard-coded in the directory `input/`.
+The sections that are "commented out" should especially be treated with care.

 ## Requirements
 - Mathematica 14